 Why 3 Million UK Workers Have Income Protection Insurance

-Savings, SSP, and Government Support are Falling Short Compared to UK Income Protection Insurance
+Savings, SSP, and Government Support are Falling Short

 With each year, more and more UK workers are looking into Salary Protection Policies, but there is still a long way to go until the UK fully realises the importance of protecting your income.